reDawsonLin/img-upload/README.md

+# Image Uploader to Imgur with cropped function
+- Nuxt3
+- Tailwind
+- Imgur api
+- vue-cropper.js

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.